 According to Christian Meir’s wife, Amber, they use MCT oil daily in their morning coffee.
 Meir also prepares a bottle of MCT Oil to take to races.
 He uses them on oats, eggs, and salads.

-Amber provided the following recipe using MCT Oil with the Water for Health website, which can be viewed here:
+Amber provided the following recipe using MCT Oil can be viewed here:

 Asian Nut butter Ginger Slaw